Tongpratsaphon/bus-tracking-system/README.md

 ## 📌 Overview

-This project is a mobile application developed using Flutter as part of my full-stack development practice.
-The system is designed to simulate a real-world bus tracking application with multiple modules, including user interaction, navigation, and data handling.
+This project is a full-stack bus tracking system consisting of a mobile application and backend services.
+The mobile application is developed using Flutter, while the backend is built with PHP and PostgreSQL, providing RESTful APIs for real-time data handling and tracking.

 ---

 ## 🎯 Objective

-* To develop a scalable mobile application using Flutter
+* To develop a full-stack system with web, mobile, and backend integration
-* To apply state management using Provider
-* To understand application structure and modular design
+* To implement RESTful APIs and real-time data communication
-* To prepare for full-stack system integration
+* To practice system design and scalable architecture

 ---

 ## 👨‍💻 My Role

-* Developed the mobile application using Flutter and Dart
+* Developed mobile application using Flutter and Dart
+* Developed backend APIs using PHP and PostgreSQL
+* Integrated frontend and backend for real-time tracking
-* Designed UI and navigation using BottomNavigationBar
+* Designed database schema and handled data queries
-* Implemented state management using Provider
-* Structured the project into modular components for scalability

 ---

 ## 🛠️ Tech Stack

-* Flutter
+* Flutter (Mobile)
+* PHP (Backend)
+* PostgreSQL (Database)
-* Dart
+* Google Maps API
-* Provider
+* Provider (State Management)
-* flutter_dotenv
+* Docker & Railway (Deployment)

 ---

 ## 📱 Features

-* 🏠 Home Page
-* ⏰ Time Management Page
-* 🚌 Bus Tracking Interface
+* 🚌 Real-time bus tracking
-* 🔐 Login System (UI)
-* 📍 Location Handling
+* 📍 Location visualization with Google Maps

----

-## 💡 Skills Demonstrated

-* Mobile Application Development (Flutter)
-* State Management (Provider)
-* UI/UX Design (Basic)
-* Application Structure & Modularity
-* Problem Solving
+* 🔐 Role-based authentication (user, admin, driver)
+* 📊 Dynamic data from backend APIs

 ---